Sustainability is one of the things which matters most to our business.

 As well as yarn dyeing we also screen print.
 We work with Permaset water based inks.
 Very little of the ink is wasted – if we’re printing with a single colour any ink left on the screen is returned to the tub.
 If we’ve mixed colours on a screen the excess ink is saved and used as a base for black.
 Clean up is done with washing up liquid and a little water.

-We’re moving away from using cotton wherever possible.
+We’re moving away from using cotton wherever possible for bags.
 Cotton is a resource intensive crop and although organic cotton doesn’t use pesticides all cotton uses large amounts of water.
 We’ll work with linen or wool fabric instead.
 The one exception to this is the cotton duck canvas fabric which is used for showerproof bags.
 We’re about to switch to organic duck canvas, and we’ll keep looking for an alternative fabric base with the same properties.